VinGarcia/ksql/README.md

 You can even create you own backend adapter for KSQL which is useful in some situations.

+In this README you will find examples for "Getting Started" with the library, for more advanced use-cases [please read our Wiki](https://github.com/VinGarcia/ksql/wiki).

 ## Using KSQL

 This is a TLDR version of the more complete examples below.